dennis-kao/MendelianRNA-seq-DB/README.md

 	1. SAMPLE_REF, a list of samples and their type (0 = GTEX or control, 1 = patient)
 	2. JUNCTION_REF, a list of junctions and their frequency of appearances in samples
-	3. JUNCTION_COUNTS, read counts of junctions specific to a sample
+	3. JUNCTION_COUNTS, read counts of junctions in a sample
 	4. GENE_REF, an annotation of junctions with genes, a single junction can map to multiple genes

 A Python script to query the database will be added later on.